Scent Dog Training

 Details

-For dogs 5 months and older of any size, breed, or mix.
+For dogs of any size, breed, or mix.
 Dogs should have no aggression history or reactivity issues.
 If you aren’t sure what this means, please contact us.

-For dogs with a foundation in basic manners skills (such as attention, hand targeting, and sit, down, and stand) that have completed at least one group class and/or have taken private lessons with us.
+For dogs with a foundation in basic manners skills (such as attention, hand targeting, and sit, down, and stand).

 The class fee is non-refundable, non-transferable and there are no make-up classes for your course.
 We limit the number of students in a class (one person per pup may attend), so drop-in make up students would mean the class would be over the maximum.

-You must provide us with a record your dog’s vaccination for rabies, parvovirus, parainfluenza, adenovirus, bordetella, and distemper which must be signed by your veterinarian.
+Proof of Vaccine Requirements: For dogs 16 weeks and older a record of their rabies vaccination must be signed by your veterinarian and vaccine for bordetella, distemper, parvovirus, and adenovirus are also required.
 If your veterinarian chooses not to give your pup one or more of these vaccines at the time of class, we must have a signed letter from them stating that it is contraindicated.
-The stated proof of vaccine requirements are set by the Health Department.
-Entry to classes is not permitted without Health Department required proof of vaccinations.
-You must bring a hard/printed copy with you to the first class to give to the instructor to keep at the location.
+These stated proof of vaccine requirements are set by the Health Department.
+Entry to classes and play groups is not permitted without Health Department required proof of vaccinations which must be emailed to us prior to the first class.

 Related Classes